Your cookie preferences

 Purchases will be assessed on case by case basis - if the card provider thinks you can pay back a purchase they will approve it.
 Like all credit cards, the bill has to be settled eventually.
 So if you want to buy a new yacht, the card issuer will want to know that you will be able to pay the money back.

-With the average credit card limit in the UK only around £5,000, depending on your credit rating, it is clear that high limit cards can offer huge potential spending power in comparison.
+With the average credit card limit in the UK around £5,600, depending on your credit rating, it is clear that high limit cards can offer huge potential spending power in comparison.
 In addition, they often provide extra perks and benefits which ordinary cards do not, such as frequent traveller loyalty points, travel insurance and complementary tickets to shows and events.

 Card providers will want to know that you are able to afford the pay off the balance on the card and so will check your credit record very carefully.